-- Steel reinforcement area is transferred to an equivalent concrete area by multiplying the steel area by a modular ratio, $n = E_s/E_c$ , (Article 5.6.1). $E_s$ is modulus of elasticity of steel (ksi); and $E_c$ is modulus of elasticity of concrete (ksi). - The contribution of concrete in the tensile zone is fully neglected.
+- Steel reinforcement area is transferred to an equivalent concrete area by multiplying the steel area by a modular ratio, $n = E_s/E_c$, (Article 5.6.1).
+E_s is the modulus of elasticity of steel (ksi), and E_c is the modulus of elasticity of concrete (ksi). - The contribution of concrete in the tensile zone is fully neglected.

-Neutral axial Location
+Neutral Axis Location

-For a rectangular or a flanged section, the neutral axial location can be determined by the following:
+For a rectangular or a flanged section, the neutral axis location can be determined by the following: